The picture above shows

 above, there should be a few courses of brick left above the installation.
 J-

 It must be stressed that T & Ks are used to gain more stand off, not because they`re stronger than a pair of smaller brackets, particularly if the latter are of the welded variety.
-So long as the pole`s V bolts will fit the bracket there is no reason why two 6x6, 6x9 or 9x9 brackets cannot be used for a 10ft or even 16ft pole.
-In fact, arguably, the strongest (wall) installation would be using two 9x9 (all angle iron construction) wall brackets.
-Quite apart from anything else a pair of smaller brackets will have eight wall anchors and four V bolts to secure the pole, as against only five anchors and two V bolts of the T & Ks.
-Actually, two 9x9s may be the strongest install towards/away from the wall, but in a sideways direction I reckon two 12" Ks may well be the strongest.
-An area for debate methinks.
+So long as the pole`s V bolts will fit the bracket there is no reason why two standard wall brackets (or low profile brackets) cannot be used for a long pole and/or large aerial.
+Quite apart from anything else a pair of smaller brackets will have eight wall anchors and four V bolts to secure the pole, as against only five anchors and two V bolts for a standard pair of T&Ks.
+Remember : more wall anchors = a stronger install (the wall anchors usually fail before the bracket) and this is particularly important when the forces are towards/away from the wall.
+Alternatively use sleeve anchors.

 But do you really need T & K brackets, when cranked / Supercranked poles are available ? !